Page Content

 5. Provide the Right Marital Information

-If the applicant is planning to get married shortly but is single at the time of applying for FAFSA, the marital status is deemed to be ‘Single’ or ‘Never Married’.
-Details of the stepparent must be included if a custodial parent is remarried, and in cases where parents may be no longer married but living together, information of both parents must be divulged.
-Providing the right marital information is an important deciding factor for granting aid and should not be taken lightly or ignored.
+If the applicant plans to marry shortly but is single when applying for FAFSA, the marital status is deemed “Single” or “Never Married.”
+Details of the stepparent must be included if a custodial parent is remarried, and in cases where parents may be no longer married but living together, information about both parents must be divulged.
+Providing the correct marital information is an important deciding factor for granting aid and should not be taken lightly or ignored.

 6. Review before Submitting